-- o On the day of your surgery, report to hospital reception at the scheduled time. - o If you have not already done so, you will meet your anaesthetist - You may need a blood test or ECG prior to surgery - o After the operation, you will some time in the recovery room before going to the ward - o After discharge, you are not permitted to: - Drive a Car nor operate power equipment - Drink Alcoholic Beverages - Sign important papers - The above are not permitted on the day of surgery, nor while taking any prescription pain medication.
+- On the day of your surgery, report to reception, MPH, Level 1. - o If you have not already done so, you will meet your anaesthetist - You may need a blood test or ECG prior to surgery - After the operation, you will some time in the recovery room before going to the ward - After discharge, you are not permitted to: - Drive a Car nor operate power equipment - Drink Alcoholic Beverages - Sign important papers The above are not permitted on the day of surgery, nor while taking any prescription pain medication.
 Instructions regarding safe resumption of the above activities will be provided by your surgeon.